 Medical Editor: John P. Cunha, DO, FACOEP

-Lac-Hydrin (lactic acid) is used to treat dry, scaly skin conditions (e.g., xerosis, ichthyosis vulgaris) and can also help relieve itching from these conditions.
-It is an emollient.
-This medication is available in generic form.
-Common side effects include stinging, burning, and redness.
+Lac-Hydrin (lactic acid) is an emollient used to treat dry, scaly skin conditions (e.g., xerosis, ichthyosis vulgaris) and can also help relieve itching from these conditions.
+Lac-Hydrin is available in generic form.
+Common side effects of Lac-Hydrin include:

 Our Lac-Hydrin (lactic acid) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.